MichielNoback/vakomschrijvingen_bioinformatica/thema-10/praktijkopdracht10.md

 **beoordeling**

-Grading is based on the end product made available through a (Bitbucket) online code repository as well as a software report that describes usage of the web product given a described use-case.
+Grading is based on the end product (Java web application) made available through a (Bitbucket) online code repository as well as two chapters for a software report (Summary and Materials & Methods) that describe all used software (languages, frameworks, libraries, etc.).
 Individual grading applies if the repository commit-history as well as source file metadata (author) indicates an imbalance in productivity.

 **beoordelingscriteria**
-1. Web Application: **40%**
+1. Web Application: **50%**
     - a. usage
     - b. functionality
     - c. interface